Destiny-02/P4P/src/paper3Questions/README.md

 ## Prerequisites

-- Ensure that `domain-terms.txt` is in the same directory as `paper3Questions.py`.
+- Ensure that `domain-terms.txt` is in the same folder as `paper3Questions.py`.
   - Each line contains one or two domain terms separated by a space.
   - For lines with two domain terms, the first term is the equivalent of the second term e.g. `curr current`.
-- Ensure that the codebases are in the `../../data/` directory.
+- Ensure that the codebases are in the `../../data/your-domain-name` folder.
-- Ensure that the helper files and functions have not been deleted.

-## Run the script
+## Usage

-- Modify the call to main with the name of the folder containing the codebases e.g. `main("../../data/ugrad-009-01/")`
+- Modify the call to main with the name of the folder containing the codebases e.g. `main("../../data/your-domain-name/")`
 - From the repo root, run the script with `python -m src.paper3Questions`.

 ## Results